 Can I run these on a consumer GPU?

 Yes.
-All seven models fit on a 24GB GPU (RTX 3090, RTX 3090 Ti, RTX 4090) for both inference and fine-tuning.
-Kokoro (82M) fits on much less.
+The GPU-backed models in this guide fit on a 24GB GPU (RTX 3090, RTX 3090 Ti, RTX 4090) for inference, and the validated fine-tuning recipes fit with the caveats in the hardware table.
+Kokoro (82M) fits on much less, and Supertonic 3 ran in our macOS CPU smoke test without discrete VRAM.
 You do not need data-centre hardware to get started.
 See our 24GB GPU guide for exact VRAM profiles.

 What about proprietary models like ElevenLabs or PlayHT?